Data Analysis Expressions (DAX) Overview

 Comparing DAX Functions and Excel Functions

-The DAX function library is based on the Excel function library, but the libraries have many differences.
-This section summarizes the differences and similarities between Excel functions and DAX functions.
+The DAX function library is based on the Excel function library, but there are some important differences:

 Many DAX functions have the same name and the same general behavior as Excel functions but have been modified to take different types of inputs, and in some cases, might return a different data type.
 Generally, you cannot use DAX formulas in an Excel workbook or use Excel formulas in a PowerPivot workbook without some modification.

 DAX functions never take a range of cells or a range as reference, but instead DAX functions take a column or table as reference.

 DAX date and time functions return a datetime data type.
 In contrast, Excel date and time functions return an integer that represents a date as a serial number.